Adult Occupational Therapy

 From there, you’ll work together with your occupational therapist to develop strategies to help you better cope with your ADD/ADHD, organizing your life, physical coordination, and more.

-ADD/ADHD can be a difficult disorder to live with, in part because you may not even realize you have it.
+ADD/ADHD can be difficult to live with.
 However, there is hope.
 Occupational therapy treatments for ADD/ADHD at New Horizons Wellness Services may help you get a better handle on your life.

 Contact us today to find out how.